Program #23231

 Oman: It is recommended that strappy sundresses, shorts or low-necked dresses are not worn in public places.
 The most suitable wear in public is covered shoulders and below-knee-length trousers or skirts.

-Absolutely, there is no requirement for formal attire.
-Please consider that most destinations will be air-conditioned so a lightweight jacket or cardigan may be welcome!
+Yes, there is no formal attire required at any hotel.
+Please consider that restaurants will be air-conditioned so a lightweight jacket or cardigan should be packed.

 We recommend bringing a set of international outlet adaptor and a converter.
 Aboard the private plane, each seat includes an outlet for charging devices.
 These are European and US style plugs, not USB.